apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     This should be set to `NettyServerCnxnFactory` in order to use TLS based server communication.
     Default is `NIOServerCnxnFactory`.

+* *flushDelay* :
+    (Java system property: **zookeeper.flushDelay**)
+    Time in milliseconds to delay the flush of the commit log.
+    Does not effect the limit defined by *maxBatchSize*.
+    Disabled by default (with value 0).

+* *maxWriteQueuePollTime* :
+    (Java system property: **zookeeper.maxWriteQueuePollTime**)
+    If *flushDelay* is enabled, this determines the amount of time in milliseconds to wait before flushing when no new requests are being queued.
+    Set to *flushDelay*/3 by default (implicitly disabled by default).

+* *maxBatchSize* :
+    (Java system property: **zookeeper.maxBatchSize**)
+    The number of transactions allowed in the server before a flush of the commit log is triggered.
+    Does not effect the limit defined by *flushDelay*.
+    Default is 1000.

 <a name="sc_clusterOptions"></a>

 #### Cluster Options